ardeleanmarcel/xpensemngr/database/README.md

 - When a new env is made, if using Postgres, the schema must be created using `npm run bootstrap`.
   Make sure the correct values are set in your `.env` file and also that `knexfile.ts` is configured correctly.

-## Creating Migrations
+## Databse Operations

 Warning!
-A local database connection must be available to be able to create migrations!
+A local database connection must be available to be able to perform!

+### Creating Migrations

 - Use command `npm run create:migration <your_snake_case_name>`

-## Running Migrations
+### Running DDL Migrations

 If making changes to an AWS hosted environment (i.e. production), you will need to first configure the CLI by running `npm run aws:login`.
 Make sure the `xpm-admin` profile is set up by following the project-level readme.

 - Use command `npm run migrate:local:all` to run all migrations.
 - Use command `npm run migrate:local:down` to reverse last migration.

+### Creating & Running Seeds

+- Use command `npm run create:seed <your_snake_case_name>` to create a new seed.
+It needs to be manually added to the file running the seeds as well, in order for it to get run.
+See `perform_seed_operations.ts`.
+- Use command `npm run seed:local:all` to seed your local DB.